 “Nymph Errant is an entertaining look at one woman’s quest for independence and liberation.
 It’s silly.
 It’s preposterous.
 And it’s fun.
 The songs are filled with literary and cultural references that are often hilarious.
 Nymph Errant is an engaging romp.
 If you’re looking for an entertaining night out, it’s a safe bet.” –Eleanor J. Bader, Theatre Is Easy

 “Nymph Errant has a remarkably witty and melodic Porter score made up mainly of specialty numbers on love and sex, mostly of rarely heard songs.” –Victor Gluck, Theatre Scene.Net

 “With 28 musical numbers including the entire original score, this should be a must for devotees of the Cole Porter canon.
 And watch out for Eve’s apple from first to last!” –Victor Gluck, Theatre Scene.Net

 “Romance and adventure greet a young woman as she travels through Europe on her way home to Oxford, England from her finishing school in the 1933 musical, Nymph Errant.
 Boasting a bevy of tunes by Cole Porter, the show couldn't be more buoyant musically.
 It's light-as-air travel.” –Andy Propst, Theatremania

 “I very much looked forward to seeing Nymph Errant and wasn't the least bit disappointed.” –John Clum, Theatre Reviews

 “Frankly, I was entertained.
 A lot of thought went into this production, and I'm pleased that there was an intelligent take on it.
 My compliments to the chefs!" –Peter Filichia, Broadway Radio

-The production materials for Cole Porter’s Nymph Errant include:
+The Authorized Materials/Rehearsal Package for Cole Porter’s Nymph Errant includes: